azka-begh/terraform_begin/terraform_workspace/README.md

 12 directories, 7 files
 ```
-## How to manage variables with Terraform workspaces
+## How to Manage Variables with Terraform Workspaces
 - Managing variables with Terraform workspaces is essential when you need different configurations for different environments, like dev, test, stage, and prod.

 - First, you need to declare the variables as you would normally do for any Terraform configuration.
 Providing values to these variables can be done easily by using tfvars files.